 Guntram B. Wolff

-Guntram Wolff is the Deputy Director of Bruegel.
-His research focuses on the euro area economy and governance, on fiscal policy, global finance and Germany.
+Guntram Wolff is the Director of Bruegel from June 2013.
+He joined Bruegel in April 2011 and was Bruegel's Deputy Director prior to becoming Director.
+His research focuses on the European Union economy and governance, on fiscal policy, and global finance.
 He is also a member of the French prime minister's Conseil d'Analyse Economique.

-He has joined Bruegel from the European Commission, where he worked on the macroeconomics of the euro area and the reform of euro area governance.
-Prior to joining the Commission, he was an economist at the Deutsche Bundesbank, where he coordinated the research team on fiscal policy.
+He has joined Bruegel from the European Commission, where he worked on the macroeconomics of the euro area and the reform of its governance.
+Prior, he was an economist at the Deutsche Bundesbank, where he coordinated the research team on fiscal policy.
 He also worked as an adviser to the International Monetary Fund.

 He currently teaches at Université libre de Bruxelles and serves on the advisory board of the European Studies center of Corvinus university Budapest.
 He holds a PhD from the University of Bonn, studied economics in Bonn, Toulouse, Pittsburgh and Passau and previously taught economics at the University of Pittsburgh.
 He has published numerous papers in leading academic journals.
 Guntram is fluent in German, English, French and has good notions of Bulgarian and Spanish.
 His columns and policy work are published and cited in leading international media such as the Financial Times, the New York Times, Wall Street Journal, El Pais, La Stampa, FAZ, Handelsblatt, Financial Times Deutschland, BBC, ZDF, WDR, Die Welt, CNBC and others.